-Once a record has been completed it should be given to the DSM, DCO and Board lead/advisor for safeguarding unless the situation dictates otherwise as detailed above.
-The DSM, DCO and Board lead for safeguarding may seek further information but will decide whether or not to refer the matter to the appropriate Safeguarding Team at RBK.
-This may include acting when there is:
+Once a record has been completed it should be given to the DSM unless the situation dictates otherwise as detailed above.
+The DSM will decide whether or not to refer the matter to the appropriate Safeguarding Team at RBK.
+This may include taking action when there is:

-• Cause for concern, which highlights, for example, unmet need or increased risks (e.g. observed during an Enter and View visit)

-- Uncertainty on whether to report or not or there is any doubt, for example, the vulnerability of the person is uncertain - Suspicion, allegation, or incident of abuse taking place
+- Cause for concern, which highlights, for example, unmet need or increased risks (e.g. observed during an Enter & View visit) - Uncertainty on whether to report or not or there is any doubt, for example, the vulnerability of the person is uncertain - Suspicion, allegation or incident of abuse taking place

-NB: When the concerns relate to a person who lives or receives services in another local authority area, both local authority Safeguarding Teams must be informed.
+When the concerns relate to a person who lives or receives services in another local authority area, both local authority Safeguarding Teams must be informed.